 Welcome!
 I am an Assistant Professor in the Department of Political Science at Rice University.
-Previously, I was an assistant professor at the University of Houston and a post-doctoral fellow at the University of Oxford.
+Previously, I was an assistant professor at the University of Houston and a postdoctoral fellow at the University of Oxford.

 My research is in comparative party politics, political behavior, and political psychology, with geographic interest in Western democracies.
 I study the types and effects of information that mass publics are exposed to as well as the psychological mechanisms underlying public opinion and voter behavior.
-I am particularly interested in understanding moral messaging from political parties, along with how morality works in voter psychology.
-But in addition to morality and party communication, I also study topics such as societal norms about social issues and media coverage of economic issues.

 I received my PhD from the Department of Political Science at Washington University in St. Louis.
 Before graduate school, I studied at Underwood International College of Yonsei University in Seoul, South Korea.
 I received a BA in Political Science and International Relations with highest honors.